Our lives have been extra busy recently. I know we miss eachother a lot.

 The last few days...

 I decorated our bulletin board for Halloween.
-I added some cute pictures
+I added some cute pictures of year's past.
+It's fun to look at while eating dinner. |

 Wednesday, September 21, 2011